HOW to research

 How many people are employed?

-From the data above, we can see that 43.8% of graduate students at the University of Tokyo who applied to the JSPS were acceptedJapan Society for the Promotion of Science websiteThe published DC acceptance rate is around 20%, so it can be said that the acceptance rate for graduate students at the University of Tokyo is somewhat high
+From the data above, we can see that 43.8% of University of Tokyo graduate students who applied to the JSPS (Japan Society for the Promotion of Science) were accepted.the JSPS websiteSince the acceptance rate for DC (Doctoral Candidate) fellowships published on

 JSPS application process